openwdl/wdl/SPEC.md

 $workflow_output_fqn = $fully_qualified_name '.*'?
 ```

-There MUST be at most one output per `workflow` definition.
-This section describes fully-qualified names to `call`s that you want to expose as outputs to the workflow.
+Each `workflow` definition can specify an optional `output` section.
+This section lists outputs from individual `call`s that you also want to expose as outputs to the `workflow`.
+Replacing individual output names with a `*` acts as a match-all wildcard.

-If this section is omitted, then it considers all outputs from all tasks to be the workflow's outputs.
+If the `output {...}` section is omitted, then the workflow includes all outputs from all calls in its final output.

-The fully-qualified names specified in this section do not need to include the workflow name, as that would be redundant.
+The output names in this section must be qualified with the call which created them, as in the example below.

 ```
 task task1 {